The Young Man from Atlanta: Productions

 The Young Man from Atlanta opened Off-Broadway at the Signature Theatre on January 27, 1995 and closed on February 26, 1995.
 Directed by Peter Masterson, the cast featured Ralph Waite as Will Kidder, Carlin Glynn as Lily Dale and James Pritchett as Pete Davenport.
 The production won the 1995 Pulitzer Prize for Drama.

 The play was next produced at the Huntington Theatre in Boston, Massachusetts in 1995, the Alley Theatre in Houston on February 16, 1996 to March 16, both with Ralph Waite and Carlin Glynn, and the Goodman Theatre (Chicago) in January 1997, with new cast members Rip Torn and Shirley Knight.
 (The play had been developed at the Alley Theatre, where it had readings.)

 The play opened on Broadway at the Longacre Theatre running from March 13, 1997 (previews) to June 8, 1997.
-Directed by Robert Falls, the cast featured Rip Torn as Will Kidder, Shirley Knight as Lily Dale, and William Biff McGuire as Pete Davenport.
-The play was nominated for the Tony Award for Best Play, William Biff McGuire for Best Performance by a Featured Actor, and Shirley Knight for the Best Performance by a Leading Actress.
+Directed by Robert Falls, the cast featured Rip Torn as Will Kidder, Shirley Knight as Lily Dale, and Biff McGuire as Pete Davenport.
+The play was nominated for the Tony Award for Best Play, Biff McGuire for Best Performance by a Featured Actor, and Shirley Knight for the Best Performance by a Leading Actress.

 The play was revived Off-Broadway at the Signature Theatre, opening on November 24, 2019.
 The director is Michael Wilson, with the principal cast of Aidan Quinn as Will Kidder, Kristine Nielsen as Lily Dale, and Stephen Payne as Pete Davenport.